TSFitPy-developers/TSFitPy/README.md

       - Third column: right side of the line where it is fitted
     - You can add comments using `;` (either on any line or after the line's values)

+## TSFitPy usage

+*When you don’t read the docs, every bug is a feature and every feature is a bug.*

+While TSFitPy was set up to make it as user-friendly as possible, scientific cases require at least basic understanding of the code.
+Please take your time to get familiar with the code, the results and assumptions made.
+Please feel free to ask questions in the issues if something is unclear.

-## Usage for fitting
+### Usage for fitting

 - There are three main steps to take for every fit: get normalised spectra, create the corresponding fitlist and change the configuration (config) file
 - As an example, we are going to use provided sample spectrum and change config file to fit the Sun
-- Take spectrum from `TSFitPy/input_files/sample_spectrum/` and put it into desired folder, such as `TSFitPy/input_files/observed spectra/`
+- Take spectrum from `TSFitPy/input_files/sample_spectrum/` and put it into desired folder, such as `TSFitPy/input_files/observed_spectra/`
   - One can also supply error as third column, but it is not required (otherwise it will be set to 0.01)
-    - ANY third column will be treated as an error, so make sure it is an error and not something else
+    - **ANY third column will be treated as an error, so make sure it is an error and not something else**
   - Error is sigma, i.e. standard deviation, not variance
-  - Error is used in chi2 calculation
+  - Error is used in chi2 calculation (see docs for the exact formula)
 - It is recommended to create a separate config file for each run/set of stars.
 This allows to quickly refit the same sample of stars without recreating config file each time
 - Copy and paste the existing `TSFitPy/input_files/tsfitpy_input_configuration.cfg` and call it something like `TSFitPy/input_files/tsfitpy_input_configuration_sun_test.cfg`
-  - The reason to copy and paste is so that `git pull` cannot interfer with the default configuration
+  - The reason to copy and paste is so that `git pull` cannot interfere with the default configuration
 - The config file should already be ready for a test run, but here is the reference breakdown if needed
   - [turbospectrum_compiler]:
     - `compiler` specifies the compiler (ifort, ifx or gnu).
 Location of turbospectrum is expected at `TSFitPy/turbospectrum/`
   - [MainPaths]
     - Next few lines specify the paths.
 Default paths are relative to the `TSFitPy/scripts/TSFitPy.py`, but it is possible to change paths if you want to keep your data in a separate folder (e.g. it can be useful if sharing data on a cluster)
   - [FittingParameters]
-    - `atmosphere_type` 1D or 3D: MARCS is 1D, STAGGER average are 3D models
+    - `atmosphere_type`: `1D` or `3D`.
+MARCS is 1D, STAGGER average are <3D> models
+      - Note that "<3D> models" have depth-dependent microturbulence (vmic).
+So inputting ANY vmic will have NO effect on the spectra for <3D> model based spectra
-    - `mode` specifies fitting mode
+    - `fitting_mode` specifies fitting mode
       - `all` fits all lines within the linemask at the same time.
 Advantage: faster.
-Disadvantage: cannot know whether any specific line has good or bad fit.
-Not recommended
+Disadvantage: cannot know whether any specific line has good or bad fit. **Not recommended**
       - `lbl` fits all lines within the linemask one line at a time.
 Advantage: get full info for each line with separate abundance, macroturbulence etc. Can also fit microturbulence (not very well though?)
-Disadvatage: slower
+Disadvantage: slower
       - `teff` fits specified line by changing temperature, not abundance.
-Recommended use: use element H and include NLTE for H and Fe
+Recommended use: use element H and include NLTE for H. Also recommend to mask out cores of H-lines in your spectra
       - `vmic` changes vmic for each abundance line.
-Very slow, but can get a good vmic.
-Recommended use: use element Fe
+Very slow, but can get a better vmic estimate.
+Recommended use: use element Fe and fit both Fe and vmic together
+      - `logg` fits specified line by changing logg, not abundance. **NOT TESTED WELL, but I don't see why it wouldn't work.
+Use with caution**
     - `include_molecules` is whether you want molecules in your spectra.
 Fitting can be faster without them (useful when testing?).
 Recommended: yes, unless molecules are not expected in the spectra.
-    - `nlte` whether want to have NLTE or not.
+    - `nlte`: `True`/`False`: whether want to have NLTE or not.
 Elements to include with NLTE are written below
-    - `fit_vmic`, `fit_vmac`, `fit_rotation` Yes/No/Input depending on if you want to fit them or not.
-If "no", then microturbulence is calculated based on empirical relation (based on teff, logg, [Fe/H]) and works rather well for FGK-type stars.
-If Input, it is possible to input microturbulence in the fitlist later.
-If macroturbulence/rotation is "no", then constant one will be applied to all stars (chosen below).
-If Input, then each star can be given one in the fitlist later on.
-For vmic recommended "Input" or "No".
+    - `fit_vmic`: `Yes`/`No`/`Input`. `No` - microturbulence is calculated based on empirical relation (based on teff, logg, [Fe/H]) and works rather well for FGK-type stars (see `TSFitPy/scripts/auxiliary_functions.py:calculate_vturb()`). `Input` - microturbulence is taken from the fitlist (**Recommended** unless you cannot fit vmic/don't know vmic). `Yes` - microturbulence is fitted (**NOT recommended**).
 Use 'vmic' fitting mode to fit vmic instead of using this option
+    - `fit_vmac`, `fit_rotation`: `Yes`/`No`/`Input`. `No` - macroturbulence/rotation are set to 0. `Input` - macroturbulence/rotation is taken from the fitlist. `Yes` - macroturbulence/rotation is fitted.
+Recommended to either fit or take from input.
+Also doing only one is usually fine, unless you have a fast rotator.
     - `element_to_fit` which element to fit.
-Normally one would fit one element at a time, but it is possible to fit several elements at once using the same linemask (e.g. blended line).
+Normally one would fit one element at a time, but it is possible to fit several elements at once using the same linemask (e.g. blended line) (**NOT recommended**).
 If you want to fit abundance for different lines, then you need to fit one element at a time
-      - Providing several elements, will fit several elements for all lines within linemask.
+      - **IMPORTANT**: Providing several elements, will fit several elements for all lines within THE SAME linemask.
 So if you want to fit several elements for different lines, you need to create separate config files for each element
     - `nlte_elements` which elements to include NLTE for (ignored if `nlte = False`)
     - `linemask_file` is the path in the `linemasks_path` from where the linemask is taken
     - `wavelength_delta` is the synthetic generated `wavelength_delta`.
 Try not to have it less than observed spectra, but too small will result in slow fitting.
-Recommended as a start: `0.005`
     - `segment_size` is the size of the generated segment around the line.
 Recommended as a start: `4`.
 Not very important, but can be useful to change if nearby lines are very strong and affect the fit (note: H is always generated whether it is in the segment or not)
   - [ExtraParameters]
     - `debug_mode` can be used for debugging code.
-0 is best for normal fits, 1 outputs some extra information during the Python fitting, 2 outputs full TS fortran information (a lot of info and much slower fit)
+0 is best for normal fits, 1 outputs some extra information during the Python fitting, 2 outputs full TS fortran information (a lot of info and much slower fit). -1 will minimise the output to almost nothing.
-    - `number_of_cpus` is the number of CPUs to use for the fitting.
-1 is best for debugging, but can be increased for faster fitting
+    - `number_of_cpus` is the number of CPUs to use for the fitting (multiprocessing).
+1 is best for debugging, but can be increased for faster fitting.
+Maximum: number of cores on your machine
-    - `experimental_parallelisation` parallelises based on each line (not just spectra) for lbl mode.
-Much faster, but if crashes, then try to set to False (I would recommend to keep it True)
+    - `experimental_parallelisation` currently does NOTHING (experimental is now part of the main code).
+Might do something later, who knows...
     - `cluster_name` is the name of the cluster, used just for printing.
 Honestly not very important
   - [InputAndOutputFiles]
-    - `input_filename` name of the used fitlist
+    - `input_filename` name of the used fitlist file
     - `output_filename` name of the output file (usually `output` and no need to change)
   - [SpectraParameters]
-    - `resolution` is resolution of teh spectra.
-0 is no convolution based on the resolution
+    - `resolution` is resolution of the spectra (big R).
+0 is no convolution based on the resolution.
+Usually your R will be around 10000-100000 (it is NOT FWHM)
-    - `vmac` is default macroturbulence for all stars if `fit_macroturb = No`
+    - `vmac` is the default macroturbulence for all stars if `fit_macroturb = No` (alternatively can put individual vmac for each star in the fitlist file)
-    - `rotation` is default macroturbulence for all stars if `fit_rotation = No`
+    - `rotation` is the default macroturbulence for all stars if `fit_rotation = No` (alternatively can put individual rotation for each star in the fitlist file)
+    - Old and slightly outdated (but still supported) parameters:
       - `init_guess_elements` are elements to use for initial guess.
 Only important if you fit several elements at once (e.g. blended line).
 Can be several elements: `input_elements_abundance = Mg Ti Ca`
       - `init_guess_elements_path` is the path to the linelist for the initial guess elements.
 E.g. it can look like this: each line is name of spectra and abundance for the guess [X/Fe]: `HD000001 0.2`.
 Order of elements should be the same as in `init_guess_elements`
-    - The following are a bit "outdated" and left for backwards compatibility.
-You can alternatively pass abundance of elements in the fitlist
       - `input_elements_abundance` are elements to use for input abundance.
 This allows to specify abundance of the star for each element.
 If not specified, then solar scaled abundances are used.
 Can be several elements: `input_elements_abundance = Mg Ti Ca`
       - `input_elements_abundance_path` is the path to the linelist for the input abundance elements.
 E.g. it can look like this: each line is name of spectra and abundance [X/Fe]: `HD000001 0.2`.
 Order of elements should be the same as in `input_elements_abundance`
   - [ParametersForModeAll]
-    - `wavelength_minimum` and `wavelength_maximum` specifies the ranges of the fitted spectra
+    - `wavelength_minimum` and `wavelength_maximum` specifies the ranges of the fitted spectra **ONLY FOR THE `all` fitting mode.
+Normally it is not needed to change this**
   - [ParametersForModeLbl]
     - `bounds_vmic` are the bounds for microturbulence (HARD BOUNDS)
     - `guess_range_vmic` is the range of microturbulence for the initial guess